bilakilla/steam-sql-analysis/README.md

 - A strong presence of Valve titles (e.g. Dota 2, Counter Strike) among top purchases suggests significant brand and franchise loyalty within the player base.

 **3. Polarised Engagement Distribution**
-- Player engagement is highly skewed, with a noticeable gap in mid-tier activity—users tend to be either lightly or heavily engaged.
+- Player engagement is highly skewed, with a noticeable gap in mid-tier activity, with users being either lightly or heavily engaged.

 **4. Engagement Dominated by Few Titles**
 - A small number of games (notably Counter-Strike variants) drive a disproportionate share of total playtime and average engagement.